Automation and Taxation: Abstract

 \section{Abstract}

-Decomposing taxes by source (labor, capital, sales), we analyze the impact of automation (1) on tax revenues, (2) the structure of taxation, and (3) identify channels of impact in 19 EU countries during 1995-2016.
-Robots and Information and Communication Technologies (ICT) are different technologies designed to automate manual (robots) or cognitive tasks (ICT).

-Until 2007, robot diffusion lead to decreasing factor and tax income, and a shift from taxes on capital to goods.
-ICTs changed the structure of taxation from capital to labor.
-We find decreasing employment, but increasing wages and labor income.
-After 2008, robots have no effect but we find an ICT-induced increase in capital income, rise of the services, but no effect on taxation.
-Automation goes through different phases with different economic impacts which affect the amount and structure of taxes.
-Whether automation erodes taxation depends (a) on the technology type, (b) the stage of diffusion and (c) local conditions.
+Decomposing taxes by source (labor, capital, sales), we analyze the impact of automation on tax revenues and the structure of taxation in 19 EU countries during 1995-2016.
+Pre-2008, robot diffusion lead to decreasing factor and tax income, and a shift from taxes on capital to goods.
+ICTs changed the structure of taxation from capital to labor, with decreasing employment, but increasing wages and labor income.
+Post-2008, we find an ICT-induced increase in capital income and services, but no effect on taxation from ICT/robots.
+Overall, automation goes through various phases with heterogeneous economic effects which impact the amount and structure of taxes.
+Whether automation erodes taxation depends on the technology and stage of diffusion, and thus concerns about public budgets might be myopic when focusing on the short-run and ignoring relevant technological trends.